proximax-storage/xpx-java-sdk/docs/DownloadApi.md

 # **downloadTextUsingGET**
 > byte[] downloadTextUsingGET(nemHash, transferMode)

-Download a plain text data using NEM Transaction Hash
+Download a base64 encoded plain text data using NEM Transaction Hash

 Download a plain text data associated to a NEM Hash.
 If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead